 Authorization to Live Off Campus

-All students who want to request authorization to live off-campus for the 2014-2015 academic year must first apply for housing online between January 6 and 12, 2014.
+All students who want to request authorization to live off-campus for the 2015-2016 academic year must first apply for housing online in January, 2015.
+Dates TBA.
 Only students entering their 4th year of study or later are eligible to submit requests for authorization.
 Students wishing to request off-campus authorization must first apply for on-campus housing.
 Students who currently have off-campus authorization must apply for re-authorization each year.

 Priority for Consideration